Thesavagecoder7784/Adversarial-Attack-Neural-Networks/README.md

 ## Boundary Attack
 The Boundary Attack is an iterative adversarial attack technique that generates adversarial examples by starting from a target image and gradually moving towards the original image while ensuring that the adversarial example remains misclassified.
 This attack does not require access to the gradients of the model, making it suitable for black-box scenarios.

-### MNIST Dataset
-The MNIST dataset is a collection of 70,000 handwritten digit images, split into 60,000 training images and 10,000 test images.
-Each image is 28x28 pixels and belongs to one of 10 classes (digits 0 through 9).
+Used on the MNIST dataset.

 ### Attack Implementation
 #### Model Training: